 Legislate on filtered images and some cosmetic procedures, say MPs

-MPs on the House of Common’s Health and Social Care Committee said that the impact of body image on mental and physical health is “wide-reaching” and that the Government is “not doing enough to understand the scale of the risks” linked to body image dissatisfaction.
+MPs on the House of Commons’ Health and Social Care Committee said the impact of body image on mental and physical health is “wide-reaching” and that the Government is “not doing enough to understand the scale of the risks” linked to body image dissatisfaction.

 MPs also called on ministers to discourage influencers from altering their images.